fenago/ruby-programming/lab_guides/Lab_3.md

 line, doing everything from deploying to monitoring to controlling and alerting.

-In this chapter, we’ll show you some simple, even throw-away, scripts.
+In This lab, we’ll show you some simple, even throw-away, scripts.
 Not because we have limited space, but because we think writing such scripts is a good habit to pick up.
 There’s always room in your life for little scripts that do dumb work so you don’t have to.